Comprehensive Exam Proposal and Annotated Bibliography Requirements

 Comprehensive Exam Proposal – Outline

-and/or theoretical perspectives that you plan to review and analyze.
+2. Analyses of Theoretical Perspectives: Provide a summary of the main concepts and/or theoretical perspectives that you plan to review and analyze.
 Provide a rationale for choosing these perspectives.
 Indicate what will be excluded from your critical analysis of theoretical perspectives and why.

-3. Analyses of the Research Literature and Methodology: Provide a summary of the main research studies related to your chosen topic of interest.
+3. Analyses of Research Literature and Methodology: Provide a summary of the main research studies related to your chosen topic of interest.
 Provide a rationale for the research studies that will be included in your analyses.
-Also indicate the areas of and scope of research literature that will be included and excluded and why.
+Also indicate the areas and scope of research literature that will be included and excluded and why.

 4. Discussion and Conclusions: Briefly indicate the theoretical model that will emerge from the critical analyses of the theoretical and research literatures.
 Outline and explain your planned approach to the discussion and conclusions that will validate your theoretical model.
 Indicate implications for social work practice, policy, and research.